Carlos Ramirez-Rosa

-Carlos Ramirez-Rosa (born February 18, 1989) is an American politician.
-He has served as the alderman for Chicago's 35th Ward since May 18, 2015.
+Carlos Ramirez-Rosa (born February 18, 1989) is an American politician and the incumbent superintendent and CEO of the Chicago Park District.
+He previously served as Alderperson for Chicago's 35th Ward from May 2015 until his appointment to the Park District in April 2025.

-He is a member of the Chicago City Council's Progressive Reform Caucus, and was elected to serve as a delegate to the 2016 Democratic National Convention as a Bernie Sanders supporter.
-He served as an Illinois State Vice-Chair for Bernie Sanders' 2020 presidential campaign.
-Elected at the age of 26 to the Chicago City Council in February 2015, he is the city's youngest alderman, and one of the youngest Aldermen ever elected.
+Ramirez-Rosa was first elected to the Council in 2015, become one of the chamber's youngest members ever elected at age 26.
+He was re-elected in 2019 and 2023.

 He is a self-described democratic socialist and a member of the Democratic Socialists of America.
-He joined the Democratic Socialists of America in March 2017.
+Ramirez-Rosa is a member of the Chicago City Council's Progressive Reform Caucus, and was elected as a delegate to the 2016 Democratic National Convention as a Bernie Sanders supporter.
+He was an Illinois State Vice-chair for Bernie Sanders' 2020 presidential campaign.